-Classical and Quantum Gravity, submitted, 2008.
+Classical and Quantum Gravity, vol. 25, 225014 2008.
+Abstract

 We study the linear post-Newtonian approximation to general relativity known as gravitoelectromagnetism (GEM); in particular, we examine the similarities and differences between GEM and electrodynamics.
 Notwithstanding some significant differences between them, we find that a special nonstationary metric in GEM can be employed to show explicitly that it is possible to introduce gravitational induction within GEM in close analogy with Faraday's law of induction and Lenz's law in electrodynamics.
 Some of the physical implications of gravitational induction are briefly discussed.